Can you successfully do B2B marketing using an app?

 Over the last 18 months, I’ve been quite active on Social Media.
 No, not tweeting rage, trying to manipulate political thought or sharing my latest fashion buys.
-Rather, I’ve been out to try to prove that it can be a viable way of marketing B2B professional services.
+Rather, I’ve been out to try to prove that it can be a viable way of marketing B2B professional services using digital media.
 Originally, in my case, it was to promote my own consultancy on international business expansion.

 With sufficient content – lots of videos or articles – it’s nice and easy to have one’s own “channel” on YouTube or a podcast platform.
 The downside is that these can introduce unwanted diversions.